orcasound/orcanode/README.md

 * SEGMENT_DURATION is the amount of seconds you want in each streamed lossy segment.
 * SAMPLING_RATE is the hardware sampling rate of the pi sound card.
 Allowed values are 48000, 96000 and 19200.
 RPI4 recommended for 96000 and 19200
 * NODE_LOOPBACK should be set to true to loop input to local output
+* BUCKET_TYPE should be dev or prod depending upon which orcasound aws bucket you are streaming to

 ## Running local tests